tldr-pages/tldr/pages/common/xml-elements.md

-# xml-elements
+# xml elements

-> Extract elements and structure of an XML document.
+> Extract elements and display structure of an XML document.
 > More information: <http://xmlstar.sourceforge.net/docs.php>.

-- Extract elements of an XML document (as XPATH expressions):
+- Extract elements from an XML document (producing XPATH expressions):

 `xml elements {{path/to/input.xml|URI}} >{{path/to/elements}}`

-- Extract elements and attributes of an XML document:
+- Extract elements and attributes from an XML document:

 `xml elements -a {{path/to/input.xml|URI}} >{{path/to/elements}}`

-- Extract elements, attributes, and their values:
+- Extract elements, attributes, and their values from an XML doc:

 `xml elements -v {{path/to/input.xml|URI}} >{{path/to/elements}}`

-- Print sorted unique elements of an XML document (to see structure):
+- Print sorted unique elements from an XML document (to see structure):

 `xml elements -u {{path/to/input.xml|URI}}`